-The West Coast Trail is a 75 km backpacking route that follows the southwest coast of Vancouver Island.
-Consisting of sandy beaches, coastal rainforests, and steep slopes, the West Coast Trail has developed a reputation for being one of the most grueling treks in North America.
+The West Coast Trail is a 75-kilometre backpacking route that follows the southwest coast of Vancouver Island.
+Consisting of sandy beaches, coastal rainforests and steep slopes, the West Coast Trail has developed a reputation for being one of the most gruelling treks in North America.

 Not only does the coast’s geography lure backpackers, but so does its history.
 Originally, the Aboriginal Peoples of the Nuu-chah-nulth group inhabited the west coast of Vancouver Island.
 However, when Europeans arrived in 1778 the coast’s climactic conditions turned ugly, resulting in many disastrous shipwrecks.
 The area quickly developed a reputation as the “Graveyard of the Pacific”and the West Coast Trail was constructed in order to help save any future shipwrecked victims.
 Then in the late 1960s, the trail became part of the Pacific Rim National Park in British Columbia.

-The West Coast Trail usually takes between 5-7 days to complete, depending on how leisurely the backpacker wants the experience to be.
+The West Coast Trail usually takes between five and seven days to complete, depending on how leisurely the backpacker wants the experience to be.
 Generally, starting from the north at Pachena Bay is much easier than the south at the mouth of the Gordon River, as the northern half is much less strenuous.
-Alternatively, backpackers also have the option of starting at a mid-way point at Nitinat Narrows, a 3 day journey from either end point.
+Alternatively, backpackers also have the option of starting at a mid-way point at Nitinat Narrows, a three-day journey from either end point.
 Nonetheless, all three starting points can only be accessed by ferry or water taxi.

 With its intriguing history, unique geography, and spectacular scenery, there is nothing more rewarding than completing the West Coast Trail.
 It may be a hard, arduous journey, but it’s an experience you won’t regret.